AmirTlinov/apply_task/AI_INTENTS.md

 Notes:
 - Use `meta.operation_id` from any mutating response as the `since` cursor.
 - `since` is exclusive (returns ops strictly after it).
-- Delta is lightweight by default: set `include_details=true` to return full `data/result` payloads.
+- Delta is metadata-only by default: set `include_details=true` to return full `data/result` payloads.
+- Set `include_snapshot=true` to include before/after snapshot content for each operation (heavier).

 ### storage